Affiliate links on Android Authority may earn us a commission. Learn more.

 Verify your VPN connection

 While Steam generally works well with VPNs, there can be occasional issues.
-If you’re using a VPN, there may be occasions where you’ve consistently logged in from one location for years and then unexpectedly switch to another.
-Whether this is related to a security policy or not, if you are using a VPN or have recently installed one, consider temporarily disabling it for a moment (between 1-5 minutes) and then attempting to connect again.
+If you’re using a VPN, there may be occasions where you’ve consistently logged in from one location for years and then unexpectedly switched to another.
+Whether this is related to a security policy or not, if you use a VPN or have recently installed one, consider temporarily turning it off (between 1-5 minutes) and then attempting to connect again.
 This step can help troubleshoot potential conflicts and facilitate a smoother experience.

 Use System Restore

 Windows updates are notorious for breaking stuff.
-Did Steam stop working properly after a Windows update?
-Then you can roll it back with the help of System Restore.
+Did Steam stop working correctly after a Windows update?
+Then, you can roll it back with the help of System Restore.
 Windows will delete none of your files or games in the process.

 Turn off firewalls or antivirus software